 Japanese students at Waseda University have designed and built an innovative straw house that produces its own heat through agricultural fermentation.
 During the cold months, dried straw is composted in acrylic cases within the house using the low-odor Japanese “bokashi” method.
 The fermentation naturally heats up the house by generating 30° celsius heat for up to four weeks.

-The project, called “A Recipe To Live,” stands in the coastal town of Taiki-cho in Hokkaido.
-It was designed by students Masaki Ogasawara, Keisuke Tsukada and Erika Mikami to follow the natural cycles of the dairy farm town, which features many straw pastures.
+It was envisioned by students Masaki Ogasawara, Keisuke Tsukada and Erika Mikami following the natural cycles of a dairy farm town, centered in pastures and based on straw.

 This sweet natural shelter dries the straw inside transparent window-shelves during hot summer months, which acts as a “heat shield panel” while releasing cool moisture inside.

 Once the straw is dried, it goes into interior acrylic cases that during the cold winter start fermenting thanks to the addition of Japanese organic compost “bokashi”.